 I want to add this little note to my post.
 I did happen to find mention of Blaisdell in at least 2 books so far that are part of my library.
 Since I’ve moved to the coastal city of Bath Maine, my studio and library are in a disarray, so many of my books and things are sort of caught between worlds of stasis and static.
-Keep Watching the Skies by Bill Warren volume II 1958-1962 does cover Paul Blaisdell a bit as well as D Earl Worth’s Sleaze Creatures.
-This makes me a little less sad!
+Keep Watching the Skies by Bill Warren volume II 1958-1962 does cover Paul Blaisdell a bit as well as D. Earl Worth’s Sleaze Creatures.
+And now Randy Palmer’s book, Paul Blaisdell: Monster Maker This makes me a little less sad!
 M.G.

-Paul Blaisdell was an unsung asset to A.I.P and to the truly unprecedented pioneer and auteur on shoe string budget, Roger Corman
+Paul Blaisdell was an unsung asset to American International Pictures (A.I.P) and to the truly unprecedented, unintentional pioneer and auteur of cheap, cheesy and campy gems on shoe string budget that somehow have been elevated to icon status because of their enduring charm.

 THE GREAT ROGER CORMAN

-for giving them his omni-present monster Beulah the incarnation of an arcane female manifestation from out of the primordial ooze channeled through Marla English during regressive hypnosis , in The She Creature (1956).
+Thanks to Roger Corman for giving Paul Blaisdell the opportunity to create his omni-present monster — the busty Beulah the incarnation of an arcane female manifestation from out of the primordial ooze channeled through Marla English during regressive hypnosis , in The She Creature (1956).

 Beulah went on to appear albeit altered +crazy wig for Voodoo Woman (1957)